lpenguin/harlowe/README.md

  * Added `(css:)` as a 'last resort' solution for styling elements, which is essentially the same as a raw HTML `<span style='...'>` tag, but can be combined with other changer commands.
 I feel obliged to offer this to provide some CSS-familiar users some access to higher functionality, even though it's not intended for general use in place of `(text-style:)`, `(position-x:)` or whatever.
  * Added `(align:)`, a macro form of the aligner syntax.
 It accepts a string containing an ASCII arrow of the same type that makes up the syntax ('==>', '=><==', etc).
  * Added special behaviour for passages tagged with `passage-setup` or `story-setup`: their code will be *automatically* `(display:)`ed at the start of passages, allowing you to set up code actions (like `(click: ?switch)` etc.) or give passages a textual header. `passage-setup` passages are prepended to every passage, whereas `story-setup` passages are only prepended to the first passage in the game.
+ * Reinstated the Twine 1 escaped line ending syntax: ending a line with `\` will cause it and the line break to be removed.
+    * Also, an extra variant has been added: *beginning* a line with `\` will cause it and the previous line break to be removed.
+The main purpose of this addition is to let you begin multi-line hooks with `[\` and end them with `\]`, letting them fully occupy their own lines.
+ * Added `(shuffled:)`, which is identical to `(array:)`, except that it places the provided items in a random order.
+(You can shuffle an existing array by using the spread syntax, `(shuffled: ...$arr)`, of course.
+To avoid errors where the spread syntax is not given, `(shuffled:)` requires two or more arguments.)
+ * Added `(datanames:)`, which takes a single datamap, and returns an array containing all of the datamap's names, alphabetised.
+ * Added `(datavalues:)`, which takes a single datamap, and returns an array containing all of the datamap's values, alphabetised by their names were.
+ * It is now an error to begin a tagged hook (such as `(if:$a)[`) and not have a matching closing `]`.

 ###1.0.1 changes: